ticoAg/auto-commit/docs/en-US/FEATURES.md

-# Claude Auto-Commit Features (v0.1.0)
+# AutoCommit Features (v0.1.0)

 ## Core Features

 ### 🧠 AI-Powered Commit Messages
-Claude Code SDK analyzes your code changes to generate meaningful commit messages that accurately describe what was changed and why.
+Claude Code SDK or Codex analyzes your code changes to generate meaningful commit messages that accurately describe what was changed and why.

 ### 🌍 Multi-Language Support
 Currently supports: